 In the past decade, the payments industry has seen significant changes in the payment systems and types of products used by service users.
-The industry has witnessed the successful launch of the Faster Payments Scheme in 2008, the Current Account Switch Service (CASS) in 2013, PayM in 2014.
-There may also be new services launched in the future, such as Zapp.
+The industry has witnessed the successful launch of the Faster Payments Scheme in 2008, the Current Account Switch Service ("CASS") in 2013, PayM12 in 2014.
+There may also be new services launched in the future, such as Zapp13 (also known as Pay by Bank).
 These changes have been driven by a combination of regulatory and commercial incentives.
-The 2007 Payment Services Directive opened up the payment service industry to other players outside the traditional banking world, and in the UK the Payment Services Regulator was established in April 2015.
-In 2014, the Chancellor of the Exchequer George Osborne announced his vision for the UK "to lead the world in developing Fintech" (Bank of England, 2016).
+The 2007 Payment Services Directive ("PSD") opened up the payment service industry to other players outside the traditional banking world, and in the UK the PSR was established in April 2015.
+In 2014, the Chancellor of the Exchequer George Osborne announced his vision for the UK "to lead the world in developing FinTech114.
 The announcement heralded the development of a regulatory regime designed to enable the unlocking of disruptive innovations and to foster new competition in the interest of service users.
-Examples include the Financial Conduct Authority's initiative Project Innovate, which will launch a 'Regulatory Sandbox' in spring 2016, and the active encouraging of regulatory technology, or "Regtech".
-There have also been successful commercial innovations, albeit still at an embryonic phase, like the Currency Cloud and Transferwise.
+Examples include the FCA's initiative Project Innovate, which launched a 'Regulatory Sandbox' in spring 2016, and the active encouraging of regulatory technology, or RegTech.
+There have also been successful commercial innovations, albeit still at an embryonic phase, like Currency Cloud and Transferwise15.

-The Payments Systems Regulator's role is to promote competition and innovation in payments systems, and to ensure they work in the interests of the organisation and those customers who use it.
+The PSR's role is to promote competition and innovation in payments systems, and to ensure they work in the interests of the organisation and those customers who use it.
 In this context, the Horizon Scanning Working Group has identified several key EU directives and UK regulations that could affect these goals:

-- the Payment Services Directive II (PSD2),
+- the PSD2,

-- the Payment Accounts Directive (PAD),
+- the Payment Accounts Directive ("PAD")16,

-- the Interchange Fee Regulation (IRF),
+- the Interchange Fee Regulation ("IFR")17,

-- the Fourth Money Laundering Directive (4 MLD),
+- the 4MLD,

-- the Competition and Market Authority (CMA) investigation,
+- the Competition and Market Authority ("CMA") investigation,

 - the Bank of England's review of RTGS,

-- several initiatives by the European Retail Payments Board,
+- several initiatives by the European Retail Payments Board ("ERPB"),

 - the regulation of digital currency,

 - the move to digitalisation, and

-- the General Data Protection Regulation (GDPR).
+- the General Data Protection Regulation ("GDPR")18.